ElementsProject/lightning/doc/PLUGINS.md

 parameter names in `[]`.

 The `dynamic` indicates if the plugin can be managed after `lightningd` has been started.
-Critical plugins that should not be stop should set it to false.
+Critical plugins that should not be stopped should set it to false.

 Plugins are free to register any `name` for their `rpcmethod` as long